CyberPanther232/dorker/Readme.md

 Contribution
 Feel free to fork this repository, open issues, or submit pull requests.
 Contributions are welcome!
-This is the dorker!
-The dorker is a simple tool that will allow you to perform automated Google searches or Google dorks to gather information for either research or OSINT (open-source intelligence).

 DISCLAIMER: This script is a proof-of-concept tool intended for ethical, informational, and authorized use only!
 Any illegal or unethical usage of this script is prohibited and the you will be responsible for any misuse of this script!